 A fence is defined as any barrier, either permanent or temporary, which encloses a property or separates one property from a neighboring property.
 The Association has adopted the following guidelines pertaining to fences.

 All fences require the approval of the Environmental Control Committee prior to being erected.
-A sketch or drawing showing the exact placement of the fence and its construction is required to be submitted at the time of the request and must comply with community guidelines.
+A sketch or drawing showing the approximate placement of the fence and its construction is required to be submitted at the time of the request and must comply with community guidelines as indicated below:

+Chain link fences shall have a maximum height of four (4) feet and can remain galvanized or have a vinyl coating either white or black in color;

+.Wood, PVC/Vinyl and iron (wrought, cast iron) or, tubular steel fences are authorized to a maximum height of six (6) feet.
+Color schemes are:

+Wood – natural color;

+PVC/Vinyl - white;

+Iron/steel – white or black.

+Wood and PVC/Vinyl fencing can be solid board (stockade), board on board or picket type fencing.
+Picket fences shall have spacing not less than the width of the picket.

-Additionally, the City of North Port requires a permit for fences.
-Application for a permit must be presented as the time of request for approval from the committee.
+Additionally, the City of North Port requires a permit for all fences.
+Application for a permit must be presented at the time of request for approval from the committee.
+The City will specify the location of the fence subject to property boundary and easement restrictions.
 Once the permit is granted, a photocopy of the permit must be submitted to the ECC for its file.

-No fence, gate or other partition shall be higher than four (4) feet above the grade and it shall not extend beyond the front edge of the living unit facing the street.

-No fence shall be erected within 18-inches of any property line or easement in order to allow access to utilities and easements as required by local ordinance.

-No solid (privacy) fences are permitted.
-Only chain link or picket fences .
+Fences may only be constructed at the side or rear of the property in accordance with Article IX, Section 2 of these Declarations.
+No fence may be erected at the front of the residence.

+.

+Fences must be maintained in a clean, neat fashion so as not to allow rust, dirt, mildew or debris to accumulate. .
+All fence-lines must be maintained with a line-trimmer so as not to allow excessive growth of grass at the base or poles

 Section 13.
 Planting.
-No hedge or shrub planting which obstructs sight lines at elevations between two (2’) and six (6’) feet above the roadways shall be placed or permitted to remain on any corner lot within the triangular area formed by the street property lines and line connecting them at points twenty-five (25’) feet from the intersection of the street lines, or in the case of a rounded property corner, from the intersection of the street property lines extended.
+No hedge or shrub planting which obstructs sight lines at elevation of two (2’) feet above the roadways shall be placed or permitted to remain on any corner lot within the triangular area formed by the street property lines and line connecting them at points twenty-five (25’) feet from the intersection of the street lines, or in the case of a rounded property corner, from the intersection of the street property lines extended.
 The same sight line limitations shall apply on any lot within ten (10’) feet from the intersection of a street property line with the edge of a driveway or alley pavement.
 No tree shall be permitted to remain within the above described limits of intersections unless the foliage line is maintained at or above six (6’) feet above roadway intersection elevation to prevent obstruction of sight lines.

 Section 14.
-Tree Preservation.
-No large trees measuring six inches or more in diameter at ground level may be removed without the written approval of the Environmental Control Committee, unless located within ten (10’) feet of the main dwelling or accessory building or within ten feet of the approved site for such building.
-No trees shall be removed from any lot without the consent of the Environmental Control Committee, until the owner shall be ready to begin construction.
+Tree Preservation.No tree may be removed without a Tree Removal Permit issued by the City of North Port.
+The homeowner shall provide a copy of the Tree Removal Permit to the ECC for information..

 Section 15.
 Oil, Gas and Mineral Operations.
 No operations with respect to oil, gas and minerals, including, without limitation, drilling, development, refining, exploration, quarrying, mining or extractions of any kind shall be permitted upon any lot, nor shall oil or gas wells, tanks, tunnels, mineral excavations or shafts be permitted upon any lot.
 No derrick, drilling rig, or other structure